 more suspect as scholarship has provided accurate translation and interpretation of these passages.
 (3).

-and freedom slowly faded.
-Replaced by the traditional male domination that filled secular society, Greek philosophy and pagan
+freedom slowly faded.
+Replaced by the traditional male domination that filled secular society, Greek philosophy and pagan customs

-customs made their way into Christianity.
+made their way into Christianity.
 The church adopted the secular governmental structure of the Roman Empire.
-Clergy
+Clergy separated

-separated from laity, and women were barred from this new ministerial class.
-(4) The supernatural gifts of the Spirit, so present in
+from laity, and women were barred from this new ministerial class.
+(4) The supernatural gifts of the Spirit, so present in the early

 The attitudes of the early church fathers were molded by pagan ideas that women are evil, inferior, unequal and unclean.
 (5) These